EMSL-Computing/Pore2Chip/README.md

 **ModEx for SoilChip**: Lab-on-a-chip designs to accelerate ModEx workflows informed by soil datasets.
 Key Steps in the ModEx loop include:

-1. **XCT Imaging of Soil Core and Aggregates:** High-resolution X-ray computed tomography (XCT) imaging captures detailed 3D structures, providing a foundational understanding of the physical characteristics.
+1. **XCT Imaging of Soil Core and Aggregates (Pore2Chip):** High-resolution X-ray computed tomography (XCT) imaging captures detailed 3D structures, providing a foundational understanding of the physical characteristics.

-2. **3D Pore Network Characterization:** The 3D pore network is analyzed to determine pore size frequency and distribution, which is critical for understanding flow and transport properties.
+2. **3D Pore Network Characterization (Pore2Chip):** The 3D pore network is analyzed to determine pore size frequency and distribution, which is critical for understanding flow and transport properties.

-3. **Transform 3D Pore Network into 2D Rendering:** The complex 3D network is simplified into a 2D rendering for easier analysis and visualization.
+3. **Transform 3D Pore Network into 2D Rendering (Pore2Chip):** The complex 3D network is simplified into a 2D rendering for easier analysis and visualization.

-4. **Build Micromodels for Environmental Experiments:** Micromodels replicate environmental conditions, enabling controlled experiments to observe carbon flow and degradation.
+4. **Build Micromodels for Environmental Experiments (Pore2Chip):** Micromodels replicate environmental conditions, enabling controlled experiments to observe fluid flow and chemical species degradation.

-5. **Microscale Experimental Data on Chemical Hotspots:** Detailed experiments using techniques like ToF-SIMS and SEM-EDS provide data on chemical hotspots within the porous media.
+5. **Microscale Experimental Data on Chemical Hotspots (Chip2Flow):** Detailed experiments using techniques like ToF-SIMS and SEM-EDS provide data on chemical hotspots within the porous media.

-6a. **Pore-Scale Multi-Physics Modeling:** Simulations model fluid flow, heat transfer, and chemical reactions at the pore scale, which is needed to predict carbon cycling behavior under different environmental conditions.
+6a. **Pore-Scale Multi-Physics Modeling (Chip2Flow):** Simulations model fluid flow, heat transfer, and chemical reactions at the pore scale, which is needed to predict system behavior under different environmental conditions.

-6b. **Calibration and Validation:** Predictive AI/ML-enabled models are calibrated and validated using experimental data for accuracy and reliability.
+6b. **Calibration and Validation (Chip2Flow):** Predictive AI/ML-enabled models are calibrated and validated using experimental data for accuracy and reliability.

-7a. **Understanding Carbon Flow and Degradation in Soil Core Experiments:** Experiments on soil cores provide vital information on carbon flow and degradation, connecting back to micromodel generation.
+7a. **Understanding Fluid Flow and Species Degradation in Soil Core Experiments (Chip2Flow):** Experiments on soil cores provide vital information on fluid flow and chemical species degradation, connecting back to micromodel generation.

-7b. **Upscaled Properties:** Properties and behaviors observed at smaller scales are upscaled to larger scales (mm to cm) for real-world application.
+7b. **Upscaled Properties (Chip2Flow):** Properties and behaviors observed at smaller scales are upscaled to larger scales (mm to cm) for real-world application.

-**Conclusion:** The iterative ModEx loop continuously improves multi-physics process models through integration with experimental data, leading to more accurate predictions for soil carbon cycling and rhizosphere function applications.
+**Conclusion:** The iterative ModEx loop continuously improves multi-physics process models through integration with experimental data, leading to more accurate predictions for system evolution and rhizosphere function applications.
+Additional specifics on extending this to Critical Minerals and Material (CMM) science applications is here [Download the SoilTwin poster pdf](https://github.com/EMSL-Computing/Pore2Chip/blob/main/paper/material/Pore2Chip_Chip2Flow_Specifics.pdf)

 ![ModExLoop](https://github.com/EMSL-Computing/Pore2Chip/blob/main/example_outputs/ModEx_Loop_SoilChip.jpg)